7/29/22

 We also talked about how David Starr is changing his role at the paper and becoming its president.
 Eamon said he never heard of a paper having a president and we both couldn't imagine what a president of a newspaper is supposed to do.

-Eamon then told me about the time that Councilor Vincent Dimonaco was having lunch at The Fort with Starr and Arnold Friedman when Eamon's name came up, causing Starr to state, "Ed Sullivan is bad for Springfield."
-Dimonaco then asked, "Have you guys ever met him?"
+Eamon then told me about the time that Councilor Vincent DiMonaco was having lunch at The Fort with Starr and Arnold Friedman when Eamon's name came up, causing Starr to state, "Ed Sullivan is bad for Springfield."
+DiMonaco then asked, "Have you guys ever met him?"
 They replied that they had not.
-Dimonaco then told them, "Eddie Sullivan knows more about Springfield than the two of you combined.
+DiMonaco then told them, "Eddie Sullivan knows more about Springfield than the two of you combined.
 You should have met with him on the first day you arrived in the city!"

-Later Dimonaco called Eamon and told him what had transpired.
+Later DiMonaco called Eamon and told him what had transpired.
 He asked Eamon if he would be willing to meet with Starr and Friedman at The Fort for lunch.
 Eamon said sure and even offered to pay for everyone's food and drinks.
-Dimonaco relayed the invitation and although Friedman agreed to attend, the lunch ended up being cancelled when Starr angrily declared, "I want absolutely nothing to do with him!"
+DiMonaco relayed the invitation and although Friedman agreed to attend, the lunch ended up being cancelled when Starr angrily declared, "I want absolutely nothing to do with him!"

 January 27, 1999